 Here are a few suggestions to consider:

 - Avoid linking out to irrelevant niches.
-If you blog about blogging, only accept articles which link out to related niches and blogs.
+If you blog about blogging, only accept articles that link out to related niches and blogs.

 - Avoid SEO-optimized anchor text links: Most of the IM uses the anchor text to generate links, and many times they use the same anchor text.
 Since the Penguin update, too many exact anchor text backlinks are considered spam, and you might end up penalizing your site.
 I usually link out to sites with the domain name.

-- Number of links: Limit the number of links to a maximum of two.
+- A number of links: Limit the number of links to a maximum of two.
 Too many backlinks from one post to a single domain might be considered spam or a sponsored post.

 - Diversify links: This point may be a bit out of context, but it is still very important.
 Try to add 2-3 more outbound links from other domains.
 This will ensure that if your guest author’s blog is new and not credible enough, your link will not be viewed as bad linking.
 Remember that you can link to Wikipedia or other useful resources from the web.
 You can read more about this in my previously published article on outbound links for SEO.